-We work with educational charity ‘Into University’ who support young people at an educational disadvantage and bring them into contact with local businesses.
+We work with educational charity IntoUniversity who support young people at an educational disadvantage and give them support for educational attainment.

 This is part of our Diverse Workforce for The Future programme, and IntoUniversity has been a long-standing partner.
 Together with our other primary partner, My Future My Choice, we hosted some 3,000 students between 2014-19.